Self-supervised Spatial Reasoning on Multi-View Line Drawings: Experiments and Discussions

-We visualize the attention map for our method and supervised learning method using the schemes in \cite{zagoruyko2016paying}. {For supervised learning, we generate attention maps on both \textit{early fusion} and \textit{late fusion} method with no pre-trained parameters.
-For \textit{early fusion}, the input line drawings, including front, right, top, and one isometric line drawing are concatenated before being sent to the CNN.
-Therefore, for each composite image, it will have one attention map.
-We put the attention map with the corresponding candidate isometric line drawing, leaving the attention map for front, right, and top as empty.
+Qualitatively, we show that our contrastive learning method can help the network learn the \emph{detail-sensitive} yet view-invariant visual representations. we visualize the attention map for our contrastive learning method and supervised learning method using the schemes in \cite{zagoruyko2016paying}. {For supervised learning, we generate attention maps on both \textit{early fusion} and \textit{late fusion} method with no pre-trained parameters.
+For \textit{early fusion}, the input line drawings, including front, right, top, and one isometric line drawing, are concatenated before being sent to the CNN.
+Therefore, each composite image will have one attention map.
+We put the attention map with the corresponding candidate isometric line drawing, leaving the attention map for the front, right, and top as empty.
 For \textit{late fusion} and our method, after having the attention map for each input image, we put it together with the corresponding input line drawing.
-All the results are shown in Figure~\ref{fig_attn_maps} (more results in the supplementary).} The comparison between the three rows of attention maps generated from the three methods shows that our method can help the CNN better capture the tiny detailed differences between the candidate answer drawings, which is the key to select the correct answer from four similar options.
+All the results are shown in Figure~\ref{fig_attn_maps} (more results in the supplementary).} The comparison between the three rows of attention maps generated from the three methods shows that our method can help the CNN better capture the tiny detailed differences between the candidate answer drawings, which is the key to selecting the correct answer from four similar options.

-We also explore the best VGG network as the backbone for our method.
-As can be seen from Table~\ref{tab_ablation_backbone}, we find VGG-19 can provide the best performance among three different types of VGG network.